syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Getting-Started.md

 ### iOS

-To launch the SfDigitalGauge in iOS, call the `SfGaugeRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework has been initialized and before the LoadApplication is called, as demonstrated in the following code example.
+To launch the SfDigitalGauge in iOS, call the `SfDigitalGaugeRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework has been initialized and before the LoadApplication is called, as demonstrated in the following code example.

 {% highlight c# %}
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)